HCUM/empiano/README.md

 1. Attach the electrodes to the piano player
 2. Start the LSL-stream
 3. Start this python program
-4. Connect this program to the LSL-stream in the local network
+4. This program will find all available LSL-streams, from which you can choose one to connect to.
-5. Open the music program (set MIDI inputs)
+5. Prepare music software
 6. Perform the calibration
 7. Ready to go!